lantunes/fixd/README.md

 For this to work, a client must first make a request to "/subscribe", otherwise no handler will be available for "/broadcast".

+The call to **upon()** in the snippet above means: upon receiving a GET request for "/broadcast/:message", send a response to the suspended client which contains the value of the *message* path parameter in the body.

 Finally, remember to stop the server fixture after each test:

 ```java